 Walk the Anhinga Trail (MM-3.7)

 A 0.8-mile boardwalk loop through Taylor Slough offers expansive views of the river of grass.
 The wide paved walkway leads to a raised boardwalk loop and observation platform over the wetlands.
 Great opportunity to see a lot of wildlife.
 This is the best place to see alligators.
 Even in the dry season, there is plenty of water.
-We spent most of our time looking for bedding Largemouth Bass.
-Most times we are catching Bass, not watching them do their mating ritual.
+We spent most of our time looking for bedding largemouth bass.
+Most times we are catching bass, not watching them do their mating ritual.
 It was fascinating watching them.
-Downloadable Trail Map.
+If you download the NPS app ahead of your visit, you will have access to the trail map.

 TIP: This trail can be crowded because of the proximity to Homestead.
 I suggest arriving early in the morning or later in the afternoon is best.